All Products

 Tair (Redis® OSS-Compatible):What is the default eviction policy of Tair?

 If a Tair (Redis OSS-compatible) instance is out of memory, a data eviction (or removal) policy is triggered to ensure that the instance does not exceed its memory limit.
 The default policy is volatile-lru.
 This policy evicts the less recently used (LRU) keys from keys that have a time-to-live (TTL) configured.
-This topic describes the eviction policy of Tair (Redis OSS-compatible).
+This topic describes the eviction policies of Tair (Redis OSS-compatible).

 • volatile-lru (default for Tair DRAM-based instances and Redis Open-Source Edition instances): evicts the LRU keys from keys that have a TTL configured regardless of whether the keys have expired.